Wesss/controlled-random/README.md

 Controlled Random is a stateful random number generator wrapper that modifies its output based on its previous output.
 Each possible value's chance to be picked is increased based on how under-served its been compared to the most picked value.
 This fulfills the [Monte Carlo fallacy](https://en.wikipedia.org/wiki/Gambler%27s_fallacy) by ensuring that each value is picked an even amount in the long run.

+Currently only Neko and Python3 targets have been tested.

 ## Usage

 NOTE: This should not be used in applications that require true random chance, such as for encryption or gambling.
 We are not responsible for the misuse of this library.